surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 15.3.1-dev.3 =
+= 15.3.1-b.1 =

-(2023/02/15) Added an informational notice when a background task is running.
-Fixed multi input and textarea fields to always show if they have a value (even if the previous field is empty).
+(2023/02/17) Added an informational notice when a background task is running.
+Fixed the missing notices stylesheet when in the WordPress block editor.
+Fixed multi input and textarea fields to always show if they have a value.

 = 15.3.0 =